Pabuji

 Pabuji is a folk-deity of Rajasthan in India.
 Pabuji is worshiped in historical region of Rajputana.

 The Narrative of Pabuji

-The narrative of Pabuji is sung by the Bhopa poet-singers of Nayak community is based according to the tradition on a text, the Pabuprakasa.
+The narrative of Pabuji is sung by the Bhopa poet-singers community is based according to the tradition on a text, the Pabuprakasa.
 This text, according to the Bhopas consists of number of episodes of two different types, parvaros and sayls.
 The narrative of Pabuji is found in the Nainsi ri Khyat (17th century) under the title Vata Pabujiri.